 Housing costs in El Monte are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-El Monte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, El Monte is a city of service providers, sales and office workers and production and manufacturing workers.
-There are especially a lot of people living in El Monte who work in office and administrative support (12.49%), sales jobs (11.26%) and food service (7.66%).
+Unlike some cities, El Monte isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in El Monte are a mix of both white- and blue-collar jobs.
+Overall, El Monte is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in El Monte who work in office and administrative support (12.49%), sales jobs (11.26%), and food service (7.66%).